 4.2.1 Current Status:

-iven name string reconciliation allows to find corresponding scientific names point to taxon.to normalize names as different as “Panagrellus redivivus”, “Chaos redivivum Linnaeus, 1767”, “Vibrio glutinis Muller, 1783” (misspelled) and place them into the same group [44].
-Closely related to reconciliation resolution process selects names that are “endorsed” by authoritative taxonomic sources -- Pangagrellus redivivus in this case
+Reconciliation maps alternative names for the same species together (Figure 1).
+Given a name string, reconciliation allows to find corresponding scientific names that point to the same taxon.
+Reconciliation allows us to normalize names as different as “Panagrellus redivivus”, “Chaos redivivum Linnaeus, 1767”, “Vibrio glutinis Muller, 1783” (misspelled) and place them into the same group [44].
+Closely related to reconciliation, the resolution process selects names that are “endorsed” by authoritative taxonomic sources -- Pangagrellus redivivus in this case.

-GN Resolver project [18] takes a list of name strings in question and match them to scientific names stored in the Global Names Index (GNI) database. it tries to find match in all GNI data sources.
-If a data source states that the matched name is a synonym, the Resolver also returns the currently accepted name according to data source.
-This tool is problems of synonymy, homonymy, and human errors accumulated over 2.5 centuries of binomial nomenclature history.
+The GN Resolver project [18] takes a list of name strings in question and attempts to match them to scientific names stored in the Global Names Index (GNI) database.
+Normally, it tries to find matches in all GNI data sources.
+If a data source states that the matched name is a synonym, the Resolver also returns the currently accepted name according to that data source.
+This tool is critical to addressing problems of synonymy, homonymy, and human errors accumulated over 2.5 centuries of binomial nomenclature history.
 Name resolution and reconciliation is a complex process and goes through six distinct stages (Table 1).
-First is the exact match of a name string (fast), second is exact match of canonical form (slowrequires parsing of the input name strings), third is fuzzy matching of the name (slow, requires fuzzy matching algorithm).
-Fourth is exact match of unmatched infraspecies species level (fast), fifth is fuzzy match of the same (slow), exact match of unmatched species and infraspecies the genus (fast).
-The resulting match score is heuristic and is expressed in a number from 0 to 1, where 1 is absolute certainty , 0 is certainty the string is not a name, 0.5 is indecision (starting point).
+First is the attempt to find exact match of a name string (fast), second is to find an exact match of canonical form (slow because it requires parsing of the input name strings), third is to attempt fuzzy matching of the name (slow, as it requires fuzzy matching algorithm).
+Fourth is the attempt to find an exact match of unmatched infraspecies names at the species level (fast), fifth is the fuzzy match of the same (slow), and finally the system seeks exact matches of unmatched species and infraspecies at the level of genus (fast).
+The resulting match score is heuristic and is expressed in a number from 0 to 1, where 1 is absolute certainty that the string is a name, 0 is certainty the string is not a name known to us, 0.5 is indecision (starting point).

 Table 1.
 Six match types of name strings reconciliation.